tanit-capital/.github/profile/Readme.md

 <img src='https://github.com/tanit-capital/.github/blob/main/images/Asset%205-8-small.png'>

-## Who we are ?
+## About Us

-Tanit Capital is a leading investment and trading software provider start up.
+Tanit Capital is an innovative investment company specializing in quantitative investing and trading.
+Our mission is to drive value and growth through data-driven approaches and cutting-edge technology.

 ## Contribution
 All contributions to our opensource projects are welcome.